What is a pension?

 What are the benefits of a pension?

-Pensions provide modest monthly payments for life to retired employees.
+Pensions provide monthly payments for life to retired employees.
 Pensions offer relatively low fees, asset diversification, longevity risk pooling and professional management.
 Most DB plans offer disability benefits in the event members become disabled.
 Many pension plans offer cost-of-living adjustments (COLAs).

 How do I calculate my pension?